-California law requires that you take an uninterrupted, 30-minute meal break for any shift of five or more hours.
-And a 10-minute rest break for every four hours that you work.
+California law requires that you take an uninterrupted 30-minute “meal break” for any work shift lasting five or more hours.
+The law also requires a 10-minute “rest break” for every four hours that you work.

-- Your meal breaks are too short (less than 30 minutes);
+- Your meal breaks are too short (less than 30 minutes)

 - Your meal breaks happen too late

-- As a mother with an infant, you have not been provided a reasonable amount of break time to express breast milk or been provided with a private location in which to express milk.
+- As a mother with an infant, you have not been provided a reasonable amount of break time to express breast milk or been provided with a private location in which to express milk

 In California, the meal and rest break law is strictly enforced.
 You may very well have a claim if you believe you haven't received all the breaks you're entitled to by law.
 Take action now.
 There's no charge and everything is kept confidential.
 Contact us today—the employment law experts at Lawyers for Employee & Consumer Rights.